StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 Before uploading your final Manifest file to QIIME2, ensure that your file looks like [this](https://github.com/StephRut/MSI_QIIME2_Pipeline_Tutorial/blob/main/Manifest_Example), with no extra spaces or blanks between columns.
 Extra blanks/spaces will lead to downstream errors.
 This tutorial will be working with paired-end data.

-## Step 4: Load QIIME2 on MSI
+## Step 4: Import Manifest
+Open up Filezilla (or other file sharing software) and connect to the remote server.
+Locate your Manifest file and transfer it over to the remote server in the directory you made previously for analysis.

+**(Put in how to connect and interact wiht filezilla here as well as a screen shot)**

 Load QIIME2 on the remote server.
 ```shell
 module load qiime2/2018.11
 ```
-## Step 5: Import Manifest
-Open up Filezilla (or other file sharing software) and connect to the remote server.
-Locate your Manifest file and transfer it over to the remote server in the directory you made previously for analysis.

-**(Put in how to connect and interact wiht filezilla here as well as a screen shot)**

 Next, convert your Manifest file into a QZA (QIIME 2 Artifact) format.
 ```